terra-money/docs/docs/learn/glossary.md

 The official source code for the Terra protocol.

-For more information on the Terra core, visit the [Terra core modules](../develop/terra-core/module-specifications/README.md).
+For more information on the Terra core, see [Terra core modules](../develop/module-specifications/README.md).

 ## Terra mainnet